2024 Projects

 Culture Nights at the Lodge

-The Wampum Learning lodge hosts bi-weekly culture nights, that are designed to bring people together in a healthy way, which is very important in building a safe environment for cultural reclamation.
-This project will introduce new programming in two areas, Indigenous crafting and Powwow Fitness.
+The Wampum Learning lodge hosts bi-weekly Culture Nights, that are designed to bring people together in a healthy way, which is very important in building a safe environment for cultural reclamation.
+This project has introduced new programming in two areas, Indigenous crafting and Powwow Fitness.

 CEMS Global Citizenship Seminar

-This project involves creating a 2-day sustainable development seminar for incoming CEMS exchange students, which will be focused on textiles.
-The event will include a speaker series featuring fashion industry professionals as well as industry visits, including a trip to the Goodwill shredding/recycling factory here in London.
+This project involved creating a 2-day sustainable development seminar for incoming CEMS exchange students, which will be focused on textiles.
+The event included a speaker series that featured fashion industry professionals as well as industry visits, including a trip to the Goodwill shredding/recycling factory here in London.

 Western Engineering Technology Club - DAC Device

-The Western Engineering Green Technology Club (WEGTC) is embarking on an ambitious project to construct and optimize a Direct Air Capture Device that is capable of removing carbon dioxide from the atmosphere, a critical step in combating climate change.
-This project will involve constructing the WEGTC's first Direct Air Capture Device prototype.
+The Western Engineering Green Technology Club (WEGTC) embarked on an ambitious project to construct and optimize a Direct Air Capture Device that is capable of removing carbon dioxide from the atmosphere, a critical step in combating climate change.
+This project was the WEGTC's first Direct Air Capture Device prototype.

 Western Engineering - Sustainable Impact - Faculty Education Session